Emancipation of minors: United States

 In general, minors are under the control of their parents or legal guardians until they attain the age of majority or are otherwise legally emancipated, at which point they legally become adults.
 In most states, the age of majority is upon reaching 18 years of age.
 The exceptions are Alabama and Nebraska, where the age of majority is 19, and Mississippi and Puerto Rico, where it is 21.
 Depending on state laws, minors may be able to obtain medical treatment, marry, or exercise other rights (such as driving, voting, etc.) before reaching the age of majority, without parental consent.

 In special circumstances, minors can be freed from control by their guardians (i.e. emancipated) before they reach the age of majority.
 In some states, marriage automatically emancipates a minor, but not in Massachusetts.
 In some states (including California and Vermont), membership in the armed forces can also automatically emancipate a minor.
 In most states, other forms of emancipation require a court order, and some states set a minimum age at which emancipation can be granted.
-In general, an emancipated minor does not require parental consent to enter into contracts, get married, join the armed forces, receive medical treatment, apply for a passport, or obtaining financing.
+In general, an emancipated minor does not require parental consent to enter into contracts, get married, join the armed forces, receive medical treatment, apply for a passport, or obtain financing.